lethor/lapse/README.md

 brew install ffmpeg --devel
 ~~~

-The "--devel" flag get you the latest version, which is faster.
+The "--devel" flag gets you the latest version, which is faster.
 More info here:
 https://trac.ffmpeg.org/wiki/CompilationGuide/MacOSX

 ### Legal